DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 💢Release control includes acceptance testing to ensure that any alterations to end-user work tasks are understood and functional.
     - 💢Configuration control ensures that changes to software versions are made in accordance with the change control and configuration management process.
 Updates can be made only from authorized distributions in accordance with those policies.
     - Change management controls provide a process to control, document, track, and audit all system changes.
+    - The typical steps for the change management process are as follows:
+        - 🆎Request the change
+        - 🆎Review the change
+        - 🆎Approve/reject the change
+        - 🆎Test the change
+        - 🆎Schedule and implement the change
+        - 🆎Document the change
     - The change management process includes multiple steps that build upon each other:
         - 🔐Change request: a change request can come from any part of an org and pertain to almost any topic; companies typically use some type of change management software.
         - 🔐Assess impact: after a change request is made, however small the request might be, the impact of the potential change must be assessed